 Read on for a leave no trace planning guide for your elopement.

-Leave No Trace #1: Plan Ahead & Prepare
+LNT #1: Plan Ahead & Prepare

 Most elopements take place on weekdays for a simple reason: Leave no trace photographers schedule their elopements this way to minimize the environmental impact because national & state parks are less busy on these days.
 It’s great for your images & for the environment, which can only handle so many visitors at a time!
 But that’s just the beginning of making a solid elopement plan.

 When planning for your elopement, the best thing you can do is think about what you’re wearing and bringing.
 You may have the perfect dress or suit all picked out but you’ll definitely want to bring extra layers, comfortable shoes, and all the gear, water, & food you’ll need to get to your location.
 An emergency first-aid kit is also a smart idea.
 Not only is this great planning but it also ensures that you’re trekking comfortably through the environment.
-When you plan ahead & prepare, it’s so much easier to minimize damage to the land while making your trip safer.
+When you plan ahead and prepare, it’s so much easier to minimize damage to the land while making your trip safer.

 Before you go, never venture without first downloading trail maps, checking weather conditions & road closures, and confirming cell phone service is available (if not, you’ll want to print out that map!).
 Also make sure the park is dog-friendly if you want to include pets!
 And always, always, always have a plan B!
 When it comes to elopements, this is a must.